Skip to Content

 We haven’t done this one yet, but that’s the plan in a few years.
 They focus on finding sea turtles!

 I’m also interested in this snorkeling cruise to Lanai.
-They have a little water slide on board.
-So, when kids are done snorkeling, they have another cool activity.
+The boat has a little water slide, so when the kids are done snorkeling, they have another cool activity.

 MAUI HORSEBACK RIDE

-For kids ages 7 and older, this Maui horseback ride takes you to a waterfall and will show you stunning ocean views.
-And the guides are happy to take your photo during this 2-hour experience.
+For kids ages 7 and older, this Maui horseback ride takes you to a waterfall and offers stunning ocean views.
+The guides are happy to take your photo during this two-hour experience.

 Plus, you’ll ride through a petting zoo where you can meet all kinds of interesting animals.
 Check the latest rates and availability.